farzanaa07/Project2/README.md

 Service 3

 This will be one of two services that will generate a random "object".
-In this case, this service will be pulling an item from an array with several different implementations available:
+In this case, this service will be pulling an item from an array.
+The items in the array will be colours.
-- burgers
-- pizza
--

 Service 4

 **User Journey**
+The user will input their name into the frontend and a colour and membership number will be generated for the user.

 **Architecture**